ryannortham/digio-task/README.md

 - The provided logs are in [combined log format.](https://httpd.apache.org/docs/2.2/logs.html#combined)
 - Any log data positioned after the user agent field is irrelevant, and can be discarded.
-- Log data is trusted to be in a valid format, and does not require validation during run time.
+- Log data is trusted to be in a valid format.
+Log fields require minimal validation during run time.
 - The solution should be designed to be extensible, in order to handle additional scenarios beyond the initial given requirements.
+- Max three 'top' results will be displayed, regardless of tied results.
+Solution can be extended later to handle this scenario when business rules are defined.
 - We're not dealing with 'big data' here:
     - The log file is small enough to be completely stored in memory.
     - Processing in a single thread is sufficient for the performance requirements.